-sniclefritz asked: THANK YOU THANK YOU THANK YOU!
+sniclefritz said: THANK YOU THANK YOU THANK YOU!

 Roseanne Barr, in a recent piece in New York Magazine, pointed out that there’s next to no television these days about working-class people, much less working-class women.
 It’s certainly true now and was true then, in the 80s, when she got started.
 And in the 90s, when teen television took off, the flagship show was Beverly Hills, 90210—not exactly a blue-collar zip code.